Understanding maternity and paternity leave for tradespeople

 Shared Parental Leave – a good option for tradespeople?

-If you are self-employed as a builder or tradesperson, you may be concerned that you are unable to claim paid paternity leave.
+If you are self-employed as a tradesperson, you may be concerned that you’re unable to claim paid paternity leave.
 In certain circumstances, you may be able to claim shared paternity leave as the best option.

-Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP) provide expecting parents more flexibility with how they take maternity and paternity leave.
+Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP) provide expecting parents more flexibility.
 Up to 50 weeks of leave can be shared between parents and up to 37 weeks of pay.

 The leave and pay must be shared in the first year after the child is born.
 It can be taken as one block of leave or in several blocks separated by periods of work.
 It can also be taken by both parents at the same time or staggered across the year.